Netherhall Learning Campus High School

 - High School meals are hot, healthy and nutritious, and research shows that eating better at lunchtime helps to maintain concentration levels into the afternoon.

 - A two course meal at a set price of £2.70 (from 4th September 2023) is available in all high schools.
 Other choices are all very reasonably priced.

-- For those students who are entitled to free meals, the biometric recognition/pin number system in all schools allows them to purchase a meal in exactly the same way as every other student.
-The allowance for a free meal is £2.45 (£2.50 from September 2021).
+- For those students who are entitled to free meals, the pin number system in all schools allows them to purchase a meal in exactly the same way as every other student.
+The allowance for a free meal is £2.70 from 4th September 2023.

 - Through the cashless system, you can monitor your child’s diet, and ensure that your child eats healthily, as they must spend their lunch money on food from the school food court and nowhere else.